google/certificate-transparency-rfcs/dns/draft-ct-over-dns.md

 # Introduction

 Certificate Transparency improves the certificate ecosystem by requiring certificates be submitted to logs in order to be considered secure.
-To prove that a certificate has been included in a public log clients should request inclusion proofs from logs as descrbed in {{RFC6962}}.
+To prove that a certificate has been included in a public log clients should request inclusion proofs from logs as described in {{RFC6962}}.

 However by fetching an inclusion proof directly from a log server the client reveals to the log server the certificate that they are interested in, and thus leaks their browsing history.